Aberration (astronomy)

 Aberration is historically significant because of its role in the development of the theories of light, electromagnetism and, ultimately, the theory of special relativity.
 It was first observed in the late 1600s by astronomers searching for stellar parallax in order to confirm the heliocentric model of the Solar System.
 However, it was not understood at the time to be a different phenomenon.
 In the 1720s Italian astronomer Eustachio Manfredi carried out several observations of the phenomenon.
 He was one of the first to realize that aberration was not the effect of parallax, but he still interpreted it within a geocentric framework.
 It was Manfredi who coined the term aberration.
 In 1727, James Bradley provided a classical explanation for it in terms of the finite speed of light relative to the motion of the Earth in its orbit around the Sun, which he used to make one of the earliest measurements of the speed of light.
-However, Bradley's theory was incompatible with 19th-century theories of light, and aberration became a major motivation for the aether drag theories of Augustin Fresnel (in 1818) and G. G. Stokes (in 1845), and for Hendrik Lorentz's aether theory of electromagnetism in 1892.
+However, initially Bradley's theory was incompatible with 19th-century theories of light, and aberration became a major motivation for the aether drag theories of Augustin Fresnel (in 1818) and G. G. Stokes (in 1845), and for Hendrik Lorentz's aether theory of electromagnetism in 1892.
 The aberration of light, together with Lorentz's elaboration of Maxwell's electrodynamics, the moving magnet and conductor problem, the negative aether drift experiments, as well as the Fizeau experiment, led Albert Einstein to develop the theory of special relativity in 1905, which presents a general form of the equation for aberration in terms of such theory.
+However the results of the Michelson Morley experiment were misunderstood at the time and since then it has been realised that their experiment did not not rule out an aether medium for a wave only model of light.
+But rather showed only that the aether, now referred to as the vacuum, did not impede or deflect the direction or velocity of light in the source frame.
+Ruling out the necessity to invoke a relativistic explanation of aberration.